The lack of paint on raised surfaces and corners is a very good sign of wear and tear on an item. There are 3 ways to achieve this effect:

 The dry brush technique in use, notice the multiple swipes along the paper to create the "DRY" effect.

-Latex masking is a technique that a lot of Star Wars Boba Fett costumers have been using more and more lately.
-The costume has the look that Fett has painted his armor many colors over the years and each time Fett was hit by a bullet or thrown to the ground, these layers of paint have been exposed little by little.
-Grit and grime has pooled up into the cracks and shelves of these paint layers, making the armor look very used and neglected.
+Latex masking is a technique that a lot of Star Wars Boba Fett costumers use because that is how the paint was done on the movie costume.
+The end result give the look that Boba Fett has painted his armor many colors over the years and each time Fett was hit by a bullet or thrown to the ground, these layers of paint have been exposed little by little.
+Grit and grime has pooled up into the cracks and shelves of these paint layers, making the armor look used and abused.

 Mask of the area where you want the base surface to show through.